 It is mainly composed of methane (95%) with small amounts of propane and ethane.
 It is a fossil fuel.
 Natural gas deposits mostly accompany oil deposits because it has been formed by decomposing remains of dead animals and plants buried under the earth.
 Natural gas is the cleanest fossil fuel.
 It can be easily transported through pipelines.
 It has a high calorific value of about 50 kJ/g and burns without any smoke.
-Currently, the amount of natural gas deposits in the world are of the order of 80,450 g/m3.
+Currently, the amount of natural gas deposits in the world are of the order of 80,450 g/m.
 Russia has maximum reserves (40%), followed by Iran (14%) and USA (7%).
 Natural gas reserves are found in association with all the oil fields in India.
 Some new gas fields have been found in Tripura, Jaisalmer, off-shore area of Mumbai and the Krishna-Godavari Delta.
+Natural gas is used as a domestic and industrial fuel.
+It is used as a fuel in thermal power

 Natural gas is used as a domestic and industrial fuel.
 It is used as a fuel in thermal power plants for generating electricity.
 It is used as a source of hydrogen gas in fertilizer industry and as a source of carbon in tyre industry.